-Facilities that are not to be addressed in any current or planned CDOT projects are to be addressed through CDOT's ADA Transition Plan.
-For more information about the plan and to access the plan itself visit https://www.codot.gov/business/civilrights/ada/transition-plan the criteria provided in existing federal or CDOT standards.
+The following section provides detailed technical criteria and guidance for the development of accessible pedestrian routes (PAR).
+The material in this section is derived from information found in the PROWAG and other relevant sources.
+It is the intent of this chapter to be consistent with all of the criteria provided in existing federal or CDOT standards.
 This section is intended to provide the most relevant technical requirements in one location and provide additional guidance and best practices when possible.
 The minimum and maximum values that are provided are taken from the PROWAG.
 Target values may also be provided.
 Designing features to values other than the allowable minimums or maximums allows for adjustments in the field and provides flexibility during construction.
-This practice is encouraged when possible.